PHP Upload Multiple Files via AJAX using jQuery

 jQuery AJAX Call for Multiple Image Upload

-If you read the PHP single file upload script, then this jQuery script will be familiar.
-There is no extra effort required to prepare AJAX for PHP upload multiple files example.
+If you read the PHP single file upload script, this jQuery script will be familiar.
+No extra effort is required to prepare AJAX for PHP upload multiple files example.

 It calls AJAX on submitting the form.
 It posts the form data to the server with minimal code.